britram/rains-prototype/draft-trammell-rains-protocol.md

 ### Singular Assertions {#singular-assertions}

-A Singular Assertion contains the set of objects associated with a single given subject name in a given zone in a given context.
+A Singular Assertion contains a set of Objects associated with a single given subject name in a given zone in a given context.
 A Singular Assertion with a valid signature can be used as a positive answer to a query for a name.
 It is represented as a CBOR map.
 The keys present in this map depend on whether the Singular Assertion is contained in a Message, Shard or Zone.

-Assertions contained directly within a Message's content value cannot inherit any values from their containers, and therefore MUST contain the signatures (0), subject-name (3), subject-zone (4), context (6), and objects (7) keys.
+Singular Assertions contained directly within a Message's content value cannot inherit any values from their containers, and therefore MUST contain the signatures (0), subject-name (3), subject-zone (4), context (6), and objects (7) keys.

-Assertions within a Shard or Zone can inherit values from their containers.
-A contained Assertion MUST contain the subject-name (3), objects (7) keys.
+Singular Assertions within a Shard or Zone can inherit values from their containers.
+A contained Singular Assertion MUST contain the subject-name (3), and objects (7) keys.
+It MAY contain the signatures (0) key.
 The subject-zone (4) and context (6) keys MUST NOT be present.
-They are assumed to have the same value as the corresponding values in the containing Shard or Zone for signature generation and signature verification purposes; see
+They are assumed to have the same value as the corresponding values in the containing Shard or Zone for signature generation and signature verification purposes; see {{signatures}}.
-{{signatures}}.

 The value of the signatures (0) key, if present, is an array of one or more Signatures as defined in {{signatures}}.
-Signatures on a contained Assertion are generated as if the inherited subject-zone and context values are present in the Assertion, whether actually present or not.
+Signatures on a contained Assertion are generated as if the inherited subject-zone and context values are present in the Assertion.
 The signatures on the Assertion are to be verified against the appropriate key for the Zone containing the Assertion in the given context.

 The value of the subject-name (3) key is a UTF-8 encoded {{!RFC3629}} string containing the name of the subject of the assertion.
 The subject name may cover